 These core values articulate who we are and who we seek to be as a local church community—our unique DNA.
 These are the practices that advance our vision and mission and serve as guides for our life together and the decisions we make.
 To be sure, we are growing in these areas and are far from perfect; we are a community of weakness, stumbling, pain, and doubt.
 We do and will fail, but when we do we will seek to quickly repent and ask the Holy Spirit to help us.
 These core values help us refocus when we lose our way and to inspire one another toward kingdom living.

-Note: A related message for each value can be found by tapping or clicking on each core value.
+Note: A related message for each value can be found by tapping or clicking on the title of each core value.

 Richard Foster says that "Prayer is the central avenue God uses to transform us," and we agree.
 At Oceanside we desire that everything we do flows out of a life of prayer so that our hearts are as closely aligned with God's heart as possible, what the great spiritual writers call "union with Christ."
 This prayer takes on many forms: passionate intercession, silent listening, liturgical prayer, groanings too deep for words, and much more.
 No matter the type of prayer, the purpose is always to engage the heart of God and allow Him to transform our hearts by the Holy Spirit.